ydumburs/Vonage/Android/BasicVideoApp/README.md

 If you want to try hardcoded authentication, grab your credentials from your TokBox Account (https://tokbox.com/account) and replace YOUR_API_KEY, YOUR_SESSION_ID, and YOUR_TOKEN with them.
 Do not forget to comment out the fetchSessionConnectionData() method where using Heroku authentication and uncomment the requestPermissions() method.

+If you want to use a PHP server (https://github.com/opentok/learning-opentok-php) to get credentials instead of the Heroku, replace URL in the fetchSessionConnectionData() method with your localhost address like http://10.0.2.2:8080.

 # Disclaimer
 This example is provided AS IS.
 Use it as your own risk.